swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 }
 ```

-The arithmetic operators are then defined in terms of the implementation hooks
+The usual arithmetic operators are then defined in terms of the implementation
-provided by `Arithmetic` and `SignedArithmetic`, so providing those operations
+hooks provided by `Arithmetic` and `SignedArithmetic`, so providing those
-are all that is necessary for a type to present a "number-like" interface.
+operations are all that is necessary for a type to present a "number-like"
+interface.

 The `FloatingPoint` protocol is split into two parts; `FloatingPoint` and
 `BinaryFloatingPoint`, which conforms to `FloatingPoint`.
 If decimal